Acacia Minin : Acacia Mining | MarketScreener

 Changes in FTSE UK Index Series

-Subject to court sanctioning the scheme of arrangement in relation to the merger between Barrick Gold (Canada, non-constituent) and Acacia Mining (UK, constituent), please see details of affected indexes and effective dates below:
+Subject to court sanctioning the scheme of arrangement in relation to the merger between Barrick Gold (non constituent) and Acacia Mining (UK, constituent), please see details of affected indexes and effective dates below:

 For further information please contact FTSE Russell Client Services at info@ftserussell.com or call: